kubernetes/website/content/en/docs/contribute/participate/roles-and-responsibilities.md

    [sponsor](/docs/contribute/advanced#sponsor-a-new-contributor) your
    membership.

-   Ask for sponsorship in the [#sig-docs channel on Slack](https://kubernetes.slack.com) or on the [SIG Docs mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-docs).
+   For example, if your contribution is more related to documentation，you can ask for sponsorship in the [#sig-docs channel on Slack](https://kubernetes.slack.com) or on the
+   [SIG Docs mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-docs).

    {{< note >}}